clean-cloogle/cloo.gl/README.md

 Creates a shortened url for the `url` `POST` variable if and only when the `token` `POST` variable is accepted(soon).
 Not everyone can create `cloo.gl` shortened urls(yet).

+## Changelog
+- 0.3: Added dates for the keys.
+- 0.2: Added logging for urls.
+- 0.1: Initial version.